RESTGroup/rstsr-book/src/fundamentals/01-array_creation.md

 {{#include ../../listings/features-default/tests/array_creation.rs:example_01}}
 ```

-[^1]: Note: This will generate tensor object for default CPU device.
+[^1]: This will generate tensor object for default CPU device.
 Without further configuration, RSTSR chooses `DeviceFaer` as the default tensor device, with all threads visible to rayon.
 If other devices are of interest (such as single-threaded `DeviceCpuSerial`), or you may wish to confine number of threads for `DeviceFaer`, then you may wish to apply another version of `asarray`.
 For example, to limit 4 threads when performing computation, you may initialize tensor by the following code: